IsKevinHome/notion-pokedex/README.md

 # Pokédex Notion API
 ##
 About:
 This is a simple project using the PokeAPI to write to a Notion database.
+Good practice

 ## Resources:
 ### PokéAPI